google/error-prone/docs/bugpattern/LiteProtoToString.md

   }
 ```

-The fix will be highly dependent on the case in point.
-There may be an
+The fix will be highly dependent on the case at hand.
+There may be an identifier
-identifier associated with the message that would be useful to log, or even some
+associated with the message that would be useful to log, or even some serialized
-serialized version of the entire proto.
+version of the entire proto.

 NOTE: Logging fields of a proto will force those fields to be retained after
 optimization.
 This is not an issue if they're already being used, but writing a